Skip to main content

 Life before the Integrated Settlement was complex.
 The WMCA received dozens of individual funds from Government, each with their own rules and targets.
 We and our local authority partners also had to spend a lot of time and resource bidding into competitive national processes.

-The first Integrated Settlement began in April 2025 and will run to 31 March 2026, while the multi-year settlement will begin in April 2026 and run until April 2029.
+The first Integrated Settlement began in April 2025 and ran to 31 March 2026, while the multi-year settlement will begin in April 2026 and run until April 2029.

 What does it mean for the West Midlands' residents and businesses?

-In receiving a single pot of funding, we will be better equipped to address complex challenges and opportunities that require a multi-pronged approach – like improving the economy or making progress towards reaching net zero emissions, for example.
+In receiving a single pot of funding, we will be better equipped to address complex challenges and opportunities that require a multi-pronged approach – like improving the economy or reducing our energy consumption, for example.
+By allowing the WMCA to move a proportion of funding between policy areas – from one thematic policy area to another – the Integrated Settlement allows the WMCA to support the initiatives that will make the most difference to our region.

 How much will the West Midlands get?